chembl/compound_target_pairs_dataset/docs/source/columns_docs.rst

       Mutation information IS taken into account when adding pairs to the dataset because they appear in the drug_mechanism table.
-      (cpd A, target B without mutation) will be added to the set of existing compound-target pairs with pchembl values
+      (cpd A, target B without mutation) will be added to the set of existing compound-target pairs with pChEMBL values
-      if there is a pair with a pchembl value for (cpd A, target B with mutation C) but there is no pair with a pchembl value for (cpd A, target B without mutation).
+      if there is a pair with a pChEMBL value for (cpd A, target B with mutation C) but there is no pair with a pChEMBL value for (cpd A, target B without mutation).
       It is used to determine keep_for_binding which in turn is used to determine the B subset of data based on binding assays.
    - pair_in_dm_table: